 A neighborhood is a group of people that share similar interests, opinions, cultures or ideas on trends.
-Since living in a constant state of community is an integral part of life, it is important to establish relationships with those in close proximity.
+Since living in a constant state of community is an integral part of life, it is important to establish relationships with those in close proximity (maybe by even sharing your unused storage space with them).
 The best way to build relationships is to have a party!
 Check out these 50+ Neighborhood Block Party Games and Ideas!

 Do you Know Everyone in Your Neighborhood?

 Despite however busy our lives may become, it is crucial to be in communication with your neighbors and fellow community members.
 If you feel as though you are struggling reaching out or if your neighbors are having trouble opening up to you, consider hosting a community-oriented event that will assist in bringing those in your neighborhood closer together.

 A block party or street party, is an outdoor public party that has been orchestrated by the residents of a city block or neighborhood.
 A block party offers the chance to meet up with your neighbors while getting to know them face-to-face.

 Neighborhood events are great way to bring communities closer together.
 Whether your intent is to help someone by raising money for their cause, celebrating something special, or simply wanting to get to know everyone in your area a little better, a community-hosted event can help you to do just that.

 Here are some ideas for planning your next neighborhood block party:

 - Host a Pool Party.
 If you are in close proximity to a pool or another large body of water, consider hosting your block party there.
 This is a great way to keep everyone entertained and cool during the hot summer months.

 - Face Painting.
 Hire a professional or have someone in the community paint faces at your block party.
 This is often a cheap and fun incentive for the children at your block party.

 - Fireworks.
 If you have the permission to do so, fireworks can be an exciting way to end the night.